San7o/Brenta-Engine/README.md

 # opengl-santo-engine

 A straightforward and simple Entity Component System (ECS) engine, developed in C++ and utilizing OpenGL for advanced graphics rendering.
 This engine is designed to provide a modular and flexible architecture for game development and simulations.

-## 🕵️‍♂️ How it works
+# 🕵️‍♂️ How it works

-Example `main.cpp`
+The `World` contains `Entities`.
+You can add `Components` to entities, which are their "properties" (like Health, Position, Mesh).
+You interact with those components through `Systems` by making `Queries`.
+There are also `Resources` that store global data. `Components`, `Systems` and `Resources` are identified by a `name`, while entities are defined with an `ID`.

+Let's take a deeper look:

+### Main loop

+The main loop calls `ECS::World::Tick()`.
+At each tick, all the `ECS::Types::Systems` will be called in the order they were added in the `ECS::World`.

+The engine provides functions to interact with the window in `ECS::Screen`, some OpenGL helper functions in `ECS::GL`, a nice `ECS::Logger`, input handling with `ECS::Input` and more!

 ```c++
 #include "engine.h"
 using namespace ECS;